jamesngondo2013/VigenereCypherProject-2015/README.md

 6)Opens a browser in eclipse (Index.jsp) page

-->Paste/ type your cypher text and click the Submit button
+->Paste/ type your cypher text and click the Crack Cypher button

 ## Run the application from the Command Line